 - During 2016/17, 13 per cent of 115 planned assignments were either postponed or deferred to 2017/18.
 This was due to either pressure on resources or because local arrangements were not in place (such as planned systems changes) to allow the audit to proceed. - IAD continued to face staffing pressures in 2016/17 through a combination of increased demand for internal audit work and competing priorities during which overall staff numbers were below establishment.
 IAD increased staff numbers during 2016/17 and more recently concluded a recruitment campaign to further enhance capacity and take them to establishment. - IAD continues to make progress against the recommendations set out in the Strategic Review of Internal Audit from 2015.
-Progress against these recommendations and the findings from IAD's own internal review will be presented to SGAAC in June 2017.
-The internal review includes a planned revision of the Internal Audit Manual which is essential to ensure it complies with PSIAS. - Under the new governance arrangements, IAD report to SGAAC and individual public body audit committees (PBACs).
-Summary progress reports are received by SGAAC and also to the related DG assurance group meetings.
-Individual audit reports are presented to relevant PBACs but reports relating to the core Scottish Government are not presented to either SGAAC or DG assurance groups.
-There is no agreed framework in place between IAD and the SG to determine the nature and level of reporting to audit committees or assurance groups. - Looking to 2017/18, there remains a risk to the successful delivery of the internal audit plan as a result of increasing demand pressures on IAD at the same time as organisational changes take place.
+Progress against these recommendations and the findings from IAD's own internal review were presented to the Scottish Government Assurance and Audit Committee in June 2017.
+The internal review included a planned revision of the Internal Audit Manual which is essential to ensure it complies with PSIAS. - Under the new governance arrangements, IAD report to the Scottish Government Assurance and Audit Committee and individual public body audit committees (PBACs).
+Summary progress reports are received by the Scottish Government Assurance and Audit Committee and also to the related Director General assurance group meetings.
+Individual audit reports are presented to relevant PBACs but reports relating to the core Scottish Government are not presented to either the Scottish Government Assurance and Audit Committee or Director General assurance groups.
+There is no agreed framework in place between IAD and the Scottish Government to determine the nature and level of reporting to audit committees or assurance groups. - Looking to 2017/18, there remains a risk to the successful delivery of the internal audit plan as a result of increasing demand pressures on IAD at the same time as organisational changes take place.
 As the Scottish Government implements new devolved powers, it is important that IAD sets out a clear plan to identify the right skills and training necessary to ensure it is able to provide a strong and effective audit service in this evolving environment.